MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

         let runMode = data.message.runMode;
         console.log("runMode: " + runMode);
-        // Write a switch statement that checks the value of runMode.
-If it is equal to the string "Ready", break from the statement and do nothing ("Ready" is the initial state of the sensor).
-If it is equal to "Exploring", pose is obtained and Misty is ready to start driving around to collect map data.
-In this case we want to update ready to true to break the while loop within getMap() and continue execution in that function. switch (runMode) {
+        // Check the value of runMode.
+        // If "Ready", break and do nothing.
+        // If "Exploring", pose is obtained.
+        // Misty can collect map data.
+        switch (runMode) {
             case "Ready":
                 break